davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 ### Download test data and unzip it
 - [T1 scan](https://packages.bic.mni.mcgill.ca/mni-models/icbm152/mni_icbm152_nl_VI_nifti.zip)

+- Note: For simplicity I have placed an example T1 in the `mri_data` folder of the current repository.
+You can use this file to run the ROAST pipeline, or you can download your own T1 scan from the link above (icbm_avg_152_t1_tal_nlin_symmetric_VI.nii).

 Place the file within the mri_data folder of the current repository.

 > [!NOTE]